Ethics, Responsibility and

-Wintegreat has developed innovative programmes to empower qualified refugees and facilitate their professional integration.
+Wintegreat (now a company renamed each One) has developed innovative programmes to empower qualified refugees and facilitate their professional integration.
 Such projects involve students, administrative staff and professors as coaches, tutors and mentors of refugees.

 Star Trekk' is a sports association.
 It organises an eco-friendly trek each year and promotes sustainable development.

 Solidarité France-Népal, in partnership with HEC students, helps disadvantaged populations in Nepal by organising two-month missions every summer to promote education and improve sanitary conditions.

 Creation of an oikos chapter at ESCP after successful application to this international student initiative on sustainability.
 Organisation of many events for students.

 GEA Society is a student-led organization with the goal to give our contribution towards a more sustainable future, starting from the ESCP Business School Turin campus.

 Lighthouse - Corporate Sustainability is a non-profit association with the mission to raise awareness about corporate sustainability practices in the academic and business community.
 Based in Madrid, Lighthouse also offers consulting services to SMEs, proposing new ways to respond to the challenges of a changing planet.